jimenezrick/blog/posts/20131208/optimized-for-happiness.md

 forget that you are not only pragmatic but emotional as well, even more than you think.
 Thus don't try so hard to hide it.
 Just accept it.

+  From any number of programming languages that fit the bill, choose the one that you are going to be the happiest working with.

   And yes, this blog is written in Haskell and I did very much enjoy by doing so.